Digital learner driver log book apps

 Beating the odds

 Younger drivers face many challenges when learning the complex task of driving a vehicle.
 With their inexperience, they also face a higher risk of danger.
-Despite making up only about 15 per cent of all drivers, younger drivers represent more than a third of annual road fatalities.
+Despite making up only about 15 per cent of all licence holders, younger drivers represent almost a quarter of annual road fatalities.

 The Safer Drivers Course helps learner drivers identify risks on the roads.
 Speed management, hazard awareness and safe following distances are some of the strategies in the course’s theoretical and practical sessions, which earn learner drivers 20 hours of log-book credit.